 Determining Your Level of Involvement as a Landlord

 Before diving into life as a landlord, individuals need to determine their level of involvement.
 On one end of the spectrum, you can completely manage the property yourself.
-This means you’ll be responsible for finding, screening, and placing tenants, managing the day-to-day operations of the property, and dealing with maintenance issues as they arise.
-While this saves you property management fees, it can also add tremendous amounts of stress and work to your life.
+This means you’ll be responsible for finding, screening, and placing tenants; managing the day-to-day operations of the property; and addressing maintenance issues as they arise.
+While this saves you property management fees, it can also add significant stress and work to your life.

 On the other end of the spectrum, you can hire a property management company to do everything.
 Think of this as the “set-it-and-forget-it” approach.
 You purchase the home, sign a property management agreement, and the company handles the rest.
 This level of property management makes owning a rental property as close to passive as possible, but it will also come at a price.
-Property management companies frequently charge anywhere from 8% to 12% of monthly rent and, often, a one- or half-month commission for placing new tenants.
+Property management companies frequently charge 8% to 12% of monthly rent and often a one- or half-month commission for placing new tenants.

 A middle ground between the above options also exists.
 For example, you can manage a property but also pay a local maintenance specialist to handle all repairs.
-This saves you the full property management fees while also ensuring that someone else receives those Sunday morning broken toilet calls.
+This saves you the full property management fees while ensuring someone else handles those Sunday morning broken-toilet calls.

 Ultimately, landlords need to balance their desired level of involvement and general life situation with the additional costs of a property management company.